Edalji

 The Adventures of Arthur Conan Doyle, by Russell Miller (Harvill Secker, 2008).

-The case has been dramatised several times.
-I have read that it featured in an episode of the 1972 BBC television series The Edwardians.
-However, I have not been able to verify that.
 On 12 Dec 1987 BBC Radio 4 broadcast the play Conan Doyle and the Edalji Case. in which John Campbell was played by Anthony Jackson, but with an inappropriate Scottish accent (my grandfather had a local accent).
-On 25 Dec 2005, BBC4 aired a TV documentary about the case.

-Conan Doyle and the Edalji Case. in which John Campbell was played by Anthony Jackson, again with an inappropriate Scottish accent.
-On 25 Dec 2005, BBC4 aired a TV documentary about the case.
+On 25 Dec 2005, BBC4 aired a TV documentary: Conan Doyle for the Defence. in which John Campbell was played by Anthony Jackson, again with an inappropriate Scottish accent.

 According to Mike Harley, a local writer, John Campbell did most of the work on the case and, for some time, was at odds with his superiors over the question of the perpetrator.
 Compton Mackenzie claims that Inspector Campbell 'knew who was guilty of the mutilations and he decided to arrest him'.
 I don't know how CM could know that and it seems that he's borrowed from ACD's writings.
 The whole police investigation appears to have been bungled and I don't like to think that my grandfather was responsible.
 I like to think that he was conscientiously doing what he was told to do by his superiors.